savolchenkov/PRACTICE_StockNews/README.txt

-The app allow you to receive latest Stock news about chosen company on your phone.
+The app allows you to receive latest Stock news about chosen company on your phone.

 You need to get api keys to make it work from:
 - https://www.alphavantage.co